 City farms in The Hague

-The Hague has 10 city farms, or petting zoos, where children of all ages can get up close and personal with a whole array of farm animals.
+The city farm is a place in the city where you and your children can get up close and personal with a whole array of farm animals.
+People of all ages are welcome.
 The city farms are also places where people in the neighbourhood can meet one another.